FelixPetriconi/future_proposal/proposal.md

 ## Joins

-As it is specified in the C++17 TS, there should be joins as `when_all` and `when_any`.
+As specified in the C++17 TS, there should be joins as `when_all` and `when_any`.
 But as already pointed out above, the attached function object should take its arguments per value and not by `future<T>`.

 Now it would be possible with the support of cancellation of futures that in case of a single failing future for a `when_all`, all not started futures are canceled, because the overall `when_all` cannot be fulfilled any more.
 The same is valid for a `when_any`.
 So as soon as one future is fulfilled, all other non started futures could be canceled.